-‘The Voice’ Adds Four Powerhouse Performers As Season 20 Battle Advisors
+'The Voice' Adds Four Powerhouse Performers As Season 20 Battle Advisors

 The Voice will premiere on March 1 on NBC.
 The competition series will also celebrate its 10th anniversary.

 The show debuted its newest promotional photos in a social media upload seen here.
-Kelly was front and center in a pretty pink dress where she was photographed surrounded by her handsome co-coaches.
+Kelly was front and center in a pretty pink dress and surrounded by her handsome co-coaches.